 Since, to us, creating new educational tools seems key in order to move towards more democratic and respectful societies, we will gather practices, experiences and knowledge to create a manual that serves as a guide to organize new educational activities (social and cultural) to help spread and develop the skills previously discussed.

-This manual, aimed at youth workers, educators, trainers and teachers, will be published in seven languages (English, Portuguese, Greek, Italian, Hungarian, Spanish and Catalan) before the end of the project, in Summer 2022.
+This manual, aimed at youth workers, educators, trainers and teachers, will be published in seven languages (English, Portuguese, Greek, Italian, Hungarian, Spanish and Catalan) before the end of the project, in Autumn 2022.

 For more information on the initiative, do not hesitate to contact us at email@example.com